samfish204/CSE465-Project1/README.md

 You can, of course, work on your solution using  [SWISH](https://swish.swi-prolog.org/) in which case you may want to also use their [table rendering plugin](https://swish.swi-prolog.org/example/render_table.swinb) to display your solution.
 Once you have a solution, however, you should confirm that it runs properly in the container.
 This may mean commenting out the part where you load the plugin.

 ## Checking Your Solution
+You will not be able to solve the veryhard puzzle without optimizing your solution.
+1. Type `solution(S), solve(S)` to make sure you dont rule out the correct solution.
+This is always fast.
+2. Type `soltuion(S), solve(T), T\=S` to find your first incorrect solution.
+This is usually fast enough.
+3. Copy the incorrect soltuion from above and use     `T=<pasted from abov>, clueX(T)` to debug a clue.

+When you think you have it, use

 ```
 make check